praisephs/number_classification_api/README.md

 # Features

-Classifies numbers as prime, perfect, Armstrong, or other propert
+Classifies numbers as prime, perfect, Armstrong, or other properties

 Provides a structured JSON response with number analysis